sailalithkanumuri8/Quanta/README.md

 	- Home screen widget
 - Additional support for Mac
 - Text to speech

-## Acknowledgments
-We used many different sources to code and learn.
-Thanks to the individuals or groups below for making us able to code this app.

-We thank our FBLA advisor, Mr.Barnes, for being well versed and supportive to all of us.

-We thank Mr. Stride, our computer science teacher, for giving us valuable feeback on our app and presentation.

-We thank Dhanush Eashwar, for giving us helpful advice and feedback along the way.

-We used previous FBLA NLC Finalist Presentations to make ours better.
-We thank them for providing these for public use.

-We thank FBLA-PBL for giving us an amazing learning oppurtunity, and for conducting this Mobile Application Development competition.

 ## Copyright
 Any unoriginal images used in our project are protected under [Fair Use and Other Educational Uses.](https://www.lib.uchicago.edu/copyrightinfo/fairuse.html)